-The general national strategy to minimise energy consumption is governed under PR 61/2011, PR 71/2011 and the National Energy Policy (KEN) 2014-2050.
+The general national strategy to minimise energy consumption is governed under the National Energy Policy (KEN) 2014-2050 under Government Regulation No. 79 of 2014 regarding National Energy Policy (NEP).
+Under the NEP, the government aims to have at least 23 per cent of electricity in Indonesia come from renewable energy sources by 2025, with that figure to increase to 31 per cent by 2050.
 There is no specific GHG emissions limitation to minimise energy consumption.
-However, the government aims to impose a carbon tax and emissions ceiling through the Harmonized Tax Law and Carbon Regulation, respectively.
+Nevertheless, the government aims to impose a carbon tax and emissions ceiling through the Harmonized Tax Law and Carbon Regulation, respectively.